mbodm/WAUZ/README.md

 ### Why it exists
 I developed a download manager for World of Warcraft addons, called [WADM](https://github.com/mbodm/wadm), over a decade ago.
 For many many years WADM handled all of my addon updating needs with ease.
 But since Curse/Overwolf changed their political stance, alternative download managers (like mine, Ajour, WowUp, or others) no longer works with the https://www.curseforge.com site, or their REST web service.
 The only option is to use their own addon download manager.
 Many of us don´t want that, for different reasons.

 So, downloading the addons manually (which is not the time consuming bottleneck here) and unzipping them, with the help of a tool like WAUZ, is still not the worst alternative to a full featured download manager.
-For more information about the "end of all alternative addon download managers" follow the links on my above mentioned WADM GitHub site, or use your GoogleFu.
+For more information about "the end of all alternative addon download managers" follow the links on the GitHub site of my above mentioned WADM project, or use your GoogleFu.

 ### Requirements